Instellate/Instellate/README.md

 ### Want to get in contact?
 You can email me at instellate@gmail.com.
 I will probably not answer as I don't check that email too much.

-My discord username is also [Instellate#3622](https://discord.com/users/565197576026980365).
-So if you see me anywhere.
-Feel free to say hello!